livekit/livekit-docs/docs/deploy/5-distributed.md

 5. The selection criteria is
    - node must have lower utilization than `sysload_limit`
    - nodes are in the region closest to the signaling instance
-   - a node matching the above is chosen at random
+   - a node satisfying the above is chosen at random

 ### Configuration